TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 The state of Wisconsin does not require you to carry homeowners insurance.
 However, if you have a mortgage it is likely that your mortgage lender will require it as a part of your agreement.

-Yes, State Farm does offer homeowners insurance at this time.
+Yes, State Farm offers homeowners insurance in Wisconsin.